Summer colours at Longshaw

 Green hairstreak butterflies are not only bright green, but iridescent too!
 Look for them in the heather around Padley Gorge.
 When the sky is blue, the pond reflects straight back and can look like bright poster paint.

 Tiny indigo coloured bilberries are easy to spot and delicious to taste – look for bright green bushes covered in purple dots in late June.
-Heather can look pink or purple depending on how new the flowers are; on a hot day it smells like summer.
+Pink bell heather comes into flower first, and the more purple ling heather creates the purple carpet in August.
+On a hot day it smells like summer.

 Every time you visit Longshaw, you help to keep it colourful, thank you.